Federal Court challenge as COVID-positive Australians denied vote

 While Saturday is polling day, more than seven million people have either voted early or applied for a postal vote.

-Scott Morrison and Anthony Albanese will begin Friday on opposite sides of the country in a last dash to win over voters.
+Scott Morrison and Labor leader Anthony Albanese will begin Friday on opposite sides of the country in a last dash to win over voters.

-The opposition leader will start the day from Sydney before a three-state blitz of marginal seats held by the coalition.
+Mr Albanese will start the day from Sydney before a last-gasp blitz of marginal seats held by the Coalition.

-Meanwhile, the prime minister will begin day 40 of the campaign from the west, in a final blitz of seats in Perth.
+Meanwhile, Mr Morrison will begin day 40 of the campaign in the west, in a final blitz of seats in Perth.

 It comes as the latest opinion poll showed a tightening of the race between both leaders.

-The latest Ipsos poll showed Labor has a narrow lead over the government on primary vote, being just ahead 36 to 35 per cent.
+The latest Ipsos poll showed Labor has a narrow lead over the government on primary votes, just ahead 36 to 35 per cent.

 On a two-party preferred basis, Labor is ahead 53 to 47 per cent.

-Despite the lead, Labor said it was leaving nothing to chance, even going so far as to project its campaign messages onto prominent buildings on Thursday night in Sydney, Melbourne, Brisbane and Perth.
+Despite the lead, Labor said it was leaving nothing to chance, even going as far as to project its campaign messages onto prominent buildings on Thursday night in Sydney, Melbourne, Brisbane and Perth.

 Mr Albanese said Labor would be fiscally responsible in office, after the opposition revealed on Thursday it would spend an extra $7.4 billion over the next four years.